daniel-zeng/Tic-Tac-Toe/README.md

 ```

-Collecting date (if need to test other states):
+Collecting data (if need to test other states):
 ```
 python solve.py
 ```

+Tic Tac Toe engine was built through a minimax tree search on possible Tic Tac Toe game states and dynamic programming was used to speed up calculations.